Home / All Documents / Do Insurance Companies Check Driving Licence With DVLA (Access)

 Do Insurance Companies Check Driving Licence With DVLA

-Yes, insurance companies check driving licences with the DVLA as part of standard underwriting.
-They run these checks when you apply for cover, at renewal, and sometimes when you add a named driver.
-The goal is to see your actual record rather than rely solely on what you type into the form.
+Insurance companies check driving licences with the DVLA as part of standard underwriting.
+They run these checks when you apply for cover, at renewal, and frequently when you add a named driver.
+The goal is to verify your actual record rather than rely solely on what you enter into the application form.

-The MyLicence service is the primary digital link between insurers and the DVLA.
-Once you generate and share a check code, the insurer can view your current endorsements, points, and licence categories directly.
-Most UK motor policies now use this system because it is faster and more accurate than older paper processes.
+The MyLicence service is the primary digital link between insurers and the DVLA today.
+Once you generate and share a check code through your DVLA online account, the insurer can view your current endorsements, points, disqualifications, and available vehicle categories directly.
+Most UK motor policies now use this system because it produces results in seconds, whereas old paper processes took three to five days.

 Worried Insurers Check Your DVLA Record